JohnGu9/my_web/README.md

 # My Web

-A Web project based on Flutter.
+A web project based on Flutter.

 ## Speed code

 Try to implement features as fast as possible

+Less comments than usual

 ## URL